unterrichtdaniel/clariad/docs/architecture/ADR-004-mcp-protocol.md

 ## Context

 The Clariad AI Agent Ecosystem needs to provide a conversational interface that allows users to interact with the system through familiar clients.
-The Model-Client Protocol (MCP) is emerging as a standard for LLM-based applications, supported by clients like Claude Desktop and OpenWebUI.
+The Model-Client Protocol (MCP) is emerging as a standard for LLM-based applications, supported by clients like Claude Desktop.
+We need to determine how to best integrate with this protocol.

 ## Decision

-We will implement an MCP protocol server as the primary interface for user interaction with the Clariad AI Agent Ecosystem, enabling seamless integration with MCP-compatible clients.
+We will implement Clariad as an MCP extension for Claude Desktop, registering specialized agents as tools that Claude can invoke during conversations.
+This will allow Clariad to leverage Claude Desktop's existing LLM connection while providing specialized software development capabilities.

 ## Alternatives Considered